lightning-rod-labs/sculpt/README.md

 - **Structured Data Extraction**: Extract specific fields or classifications from unstructured sources (e.g., Reddit posts, meeting notes, web pages) and convert them into structured datasets for quantitative analysis (sentiment scores, topics, meeting criteria, etc).
 - **Template-Based Generation**: Extract structured information into standardized fields, then use the fields for templated content generation.
 Example: extract structured data from websites, filter on requirements, then use the data to generate template-based outreach emails.

+Some examples can be found in the [examples/examples.ipynb](examples/examples.ipynb) notebook.

 ## Core Concepts

 Sculptor provides two main classes: